 \subsection{L{\"o}bian Pitfalls}

 A highly intelligent system ought be able to reason with logic.
 But this can be problematic depending on how they interact with proofs or reasons counterfactually.
 Suppose there exists an agent, $A$, who uses some logical system $\Sigma$ that is at least as powerful as Peano Arithmetic, meaning that it derives L{\"o}b's theorem.
-L{\"o}b's theorem states that if $\Sigma \vdash (\textrm{Prov}(X) \to X)$ then $\Sigma \vdash X$ where ``$\vdash$'' means ``derives,'' ``$X$'' is a statement, and ``Prov'' a suitable provability predicate \citep{lob1955solution}.
+L{\"o}b's theorem states that if $\Sigma \vdash (\textrm{Prov}(X) \to X)$ then $\Sigma \vdash X$ where ``$\vdash$'' means ``derives,'' ``$X$'' is a statement, and ``Prov'' a suitable provability predicate \citep{lob1955solution} which represents a type of proxy for a proof.
 Dilemmas arise when considering what $A$ should hypothetically do if presented with a proof within $\Sigma$ that they will take some action $a$.
 If such a proof were presented, should $A$ accede the proof and take the action, or should they be willing to potentially defy it and take another action?
 Each stance results in a potential pitfall: via either \emph{spurious proofs} or by \emph{troll bridge problems} respectively.